DouglasOttoDavila/qa-tools/README.md

-# README
+# QA Tools 1.0

 ## Project Overview

+This project is to be used as portoflio for many different initiatives related to Quality Assurance software development.

-This project is a Requirement Quality Analyzer tool, designed to evaluate the quality of business requirements based on clarity, completeness, testability, feasibility, relevance, and acceptance criteria.
+1st Module: User Story Evaluator tool, designed to evaluate the quality of business requirements based on clarity, completeness, testability, feasibility, relevance, and acceptance criteria.

 <img src="https://i.ibb.co/nXLsGK8/418405422-934fe22a-6680-4426-bfbd-a6be053f858e.png" alt="drawing" width="500"/>